A wooden walkway leads to Migration Camp.

 Health & safety

 Medical care: The managers at Serengeti Migration Camp are first-aid trained and have a first-aid box for minor injuries.
+There is also a medical officer based on site.
 For any serious incidents, the camp has links with the flying doctor service to Nairobi.

 Dangerous animals: High Risk

-Security measures: There are askaris (guards) at the camp, who will escort you to and from your room at night.
+Security measures: There are askaris (guards) on duty 24 hours a day.
+They will escort you to and from your room at night.

-Fire safety: There are fire extinguishers in the main areas, and the staff are all trained to use them.
+Fire safety: There are fire extinguishers in the main areas and all the rooms, and the staff are all trained to use them.

 Disabled access: Not Possible